 The use of alcohol-based substances should not come into to contact with some scuba equipment, including cylinders and the fill whips that are used with oxygen enriched air as it increases the risk of fire.
-Instead, we will introduce a strict hand washing procedure before the handling of all equipment.
-Additionally staff will wear gloves when handling equipment.
+Instead, we will introduce a strict hand washing procedure before the handling of cylinders and compressor.
+Additionally staff will wear gloves when handling cylinders and compressor.

 How will you reduce the risk of contamination on the boat?

 - To respect social distancing the maximum number of divers or snorkellers will be reduced to 8